stellar/django-polaris/README.rst

 Polaris is a django reusable-app implementing SEP-24_ maintained by the `Stellar Development Foundation`_ (SDF).
-SEP-24 is a standard defined to make wallets and anchors interoperable, meaning any wallet can communicate with any anchor for the purpose of withdrawing or depositing assets into the stellar network.
+SEP-24 is a standard defined to make wallets and anchors interoperable, meaning any wallet can communicate with any anchor for the purpose of withdrawing or depositing assets onto the stellar network.

 Polaris is not a library or a framework; its an extendable `django